Ensemble Kalman Methods: A Mean Field Perspective: Introduction

 \subsection{Historical Context}

-The Kalman filter (KF) is arguably the first setting in which the integration of observational data with a dynamical system was considered, leading to both discrete time \citep{kalman1960new} and continuous time \citep{kalman1961new} formulations; see \citet{welch1995introduction} for an overview.
-The Kalman filter applies only in the setting of linear Gaussian dynamics and observation; it computes the distribution of the state of the dynamical system, given observations, exactly.
+The Kalman filter (KF) is arguably the first setting in which the systematic integration of observational data with a dynamical system was considered, leading to both discrete time \citep{kalman1960new} and continuous time \citep{kalman1961new} formulations; see \citet{welch1995introduction} for an overview.
+The Kalman filter applies only in the setting of linear Gaussian dynamics and observations.
+In this setting it computes the distribution of the state of the dynamical system, given observations, exactly; this Bayesian perspective on the filter was highlighted in \citet{ho1964bayesian} subsequent to the original derivation in \citet{kalman1960new} which proceeded by computing the best linear predictor of the state, given data.
 The extended Kalman filter (historically denoted EKF; however the acronym ExKF is also used and is useful) was introduced in order to extend Kalman's ideas to nonlinear problems; see the texts \citet{jazwinski2007stochastic} and \citet{anderson2012optimal} for overviews.
 The extended Kalman approach is based on a linearization approximation; it hence fails to exactly compute the distribution of the state of the dynamical system, given observations, in general.
 Furthermore it requires propagation of covariance matrices which can be very large for applications arising in the geosciences \citep{ghil1981applications}.